MohammedAlsakabi47/Complete-Numpy-Implementation-of-Convolutional-Neural-Networks/README.md

 # Complete Numpy Implementation of Convolutional Neural Networks

-This repository presents an efficient implementation of convolutional neural network library using only `numpy`.
-This library include forward- and back-propagation of:
+This repository presents an efficient implementation for a convolutional neural network library using only `numpy`.
+This library includes forward- and back-propagation of:
+- Convolutional layers
+- Pooling layers
+- Activation functions
-- ssdf
+- Loss functions
-- sdfsf
+- Batch normalization
-- sdfsdf
+- Linear layers